Want to learn new ways to make extra money?

 At least that’s what I thought…but then I started meal prepping and everything changed.
 With a focus on weight loss, and the realization that I was still broke from college, I started to meal prep on a budget.
 When it was all said and done, I got my expenses down to under $50 each week ($48 to be exact).

-How I Meal Prep on a Budget and Still Lose Weight (at Only $2.68 per Meal!)
+How to Meal Prep on a Budget and Lose Weight

 I had heard of “meal prepping” forever ago, but I finally decided to give it a try recently.
 At first it sounded like too much.
 Planning things in advance isn’t really my forte — I’m more of an off-the-cuff type.